csharpvitamins/CSharpVitamins.SmtpPickupDirectory/readme.md

 # CSharpVitamins.SmtpPickupDirectory

-This library simply helps set your `System.Net.Mail.SmtpClient` drop folder location to a web relative location - which you can't do out of the box.
-This helps in multi machine/develop setups.
+This library simply helps set your `System.Net.Mail.SmtpClient` drop folder to a web relative location - which you can't do out of the box.
+This helps in multi machine/developer setups.

  1. See [Using an smtp pickup directory for ASP.NET development](http://singular.co.nz/2007/11/using-an-smtp-pickup-directory-delivery-method-for-asp-net-development/) for reasons why using a **drop folder** in development is a good idea.
  2. And the follow up [Programmatically setting the SmtpClient pickup directory location at runtime](http://singular.co.nz/2007/12/programmatically-setting-the-smtpclient-pickup-directory-location-at-runtime/) for more reasoning on why this library came about.

+Available on [NuGet](https://www.nuget.org/packages/csharpvitamins.smtppickupdirectory/).
+To install, run the following command in the Package Manager Console:

+	PM> Install-Package CSharpVitamins.SmtpPickupDirectory

 ## Usage